 YEAR 1 YEAR 1 YEAR 1

 AUTUMN TERM SPRING TERM SUMMER TERM

 RELIGIOUS EDUCATION - KEY KNOWLEDGE MAP What does it mean to belong to a faith community?
 Making sense of beliefs Recognise that loving others is important in lots of communities Say simply what Jesus and one other religious leader taught about loving other people Understand the impact Give an account of what happens at a traditional Christian and Jewish welcome ceremony, and suggest what the actions and symbols mean Identify at least two ways people show they love each other and belong to each other when they get married (Christian and Jewish/non-religious) What do Christians believe God is like?
-Making sense of beliefs Identify what a parable is Tell the story of The Lost Son and recognise a link with the Christian idea of God as a forgiving Father Give two examples of a way in which Christians show their belief in God as loving and forgiving Give an example of how Christians put their beliefs into practise in worship Who is Jewish and how do they live? (part 1) Making sense of beliefs Recognise the words of the Shema as a Jewish prayer Retell some stories used in Jewish celebrations (e.g. Chanukah).
-Give examples of how the stories used in celebrations remind Jews about what God is like Understand the impact Give examples of how Jewish people celebrate special times (e.g. Shabbat, Sukkot, Chanukah) Make links between Jewish ideas of God found in the stories and how people live Give an example of how some Jewish people might remember God in different ways Who is Jewish and how do they live? (part 2) Making sense of beliefs Recognise the words of Shema as a Jewish prayer Retell some stories used in Jewish celebrations (e.g. Chanukah).
-Give examples of how the stories used in celebrations remind Jews about what God is like Understand the impact Give examples of how the stories used in celebrations (e.g. Chanukah).
-Give examples of how the stories used in celebrations remind Jews about what God is like Understand the impact Give examples of how Jewish people celebrate special times Make links between Jewish ideas of God found in the stories and how people live Give examples of how Jewish people celebrate special times Who do Christians say made the world?
+Making sense of beliefs Identify what a parable is Tell the story of The Lost Son and recognise a link with the Christian idea of God as a forgiving Father Understand the impact Give two examples of a way in which Christians show their belief in God as loving and forgiving Give an example of how Christians put their beliefs into practise in worship Who is Jewish and how do they live? (part 1) Making sense of beliefs Recognise the words of the Shema as a Jewish prayer Retell some stories used in Jewish celebrations (e.g Chanukah).
+Give examples of how the stories used in celebrations remind Jews about what God is like Understand the impact Give examples of how Jewish people celebrate special times (e.g Shabbat, Sukkot, Chanukah) Make links between Jewish ideas of God found in the stories and how people live Give an example of how some Jewish people might remember God in different ways Who is Jewish and how do they live? (part 2) Making sense of beliefs Recognise the words of Shema as a Jewish prayer Retell some stories used in Jewish celebrations (e.g Chanukah).
+Give examples of how the stories used in celebrations remind Jews about what God is like Understand the impact Give examples of how Jewish people celebrate special times Make links between Jewish ideas of God found in the stories and how people live Give an example of how some Jewish people might remember God in different ways Who do Christians say made the world?
 Making sense of beliefs: Retell the story of creation from Genesis Recognise that 'Creation' is the beginning of the 'big story' of the Bible Say what the story tells Christians about God, Creation and the world Understand the impact: Give one example of what Christians do to say 'thank you' to God for Creation How should we care for others and the world and why does it matter?
-Making sense of beliefs Identify a story that says something about each person being unique and valuable Give an example of a key belief some people find in one of these stories Give a simple account of what Genesis 1 tells Christians and Jews about the natural world Understand the impact: Give an example of how people show that they care for others Give examples of how Christians and Jews can show care for the natural earth Say why Christians and Jews might look after the natural world
+Making sense of beliefs Identify a story that says something about each person being unique and valuable Give an example of a key belief some people find in one of these stories Give a simple account of what Genesis 1 tells Christians and Jews about the natural world Understand the impact Give an example of how people show that they care for others Give examples of how Christians and Jews can show care for the natural earth Say why Christians and Jews might look after the natural world